1650 – France colonizes Saint Croix.

 1559 – De Luna establishes Santa Cruz on the Alabama River at the former site of the town of Nanipanca after landing at the later Pensacola, and the colony lasts for nearly a year, during which the Spanish make an expedition into Southeast Tennessee to support the Coosa against the Napochi.

-1562 – France establishes Charlesfort at the foot of Parris Island, South Carolina, and Fort Carolina, near Jacksonville, Florida, naming their colony Carolina after their king, Charles IX.
+1562 – France establishes Charlesfort at the foot of Parris Island, South Carolina, and Fort Carolina, near Jacksonville, Florida, naming their colony Carolina after their king, Charles IX; most of the settlers are Huguenots.

 Nueva España establishes Nueva Vizcaya.